aenix-io/talos-bootstrap/README.md

   (booting from [ISO](https://www.talos.dev/v1.5/talos-guides/install/bare-metal-platforms/iso/) or PXE using [matchbox](https://www.talos.dev/latest/talos-guides/install/bare-metal-platforms/matchbox/) is the best option)
 - Create a directory for holding your cluster configuration.
 - Run `talos-bootstrap` command for every node in your cluster.

+# Options

+- `-u` option can be used to upgrade or reconfigure nodes on existing cluster

 # Customizations